gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 To create our markdown pages, we'll learn to use two Gatsby APIs [`onCreateNode`](/docs/node-apis/#onCreateNode) and [`createPages`](/docs/node-apis/#createPages).
 These are two workhorse APIs you'll see used in many sites and plugins.

 APIs are simple to implement.
-To implement an API you simply export a function with the name of the API from `gatsby-node.js`.
+To implement an API, you simply export a function with the name of the API from `gatsby-node.js`.

 So let's do that.
 In the root of your site, create a file named `gatsby-node.js`.
-Then add to it the following:
+Then add to it the following.
+This function will be called by Gatsby whenever a new node is created (or updated).

 ```javascript
 exports.onCreateNode = ({ node }) => {